cylc/cylc-admin/docs/proposal-spawn-on-d.md

   - don't reflow at all (run the retriggered task alone)
   - stop the reflow at cycle point X
   - stop the reflow at a list of task IDs
-  - don't reflow if the original flow is still running? (is there a valid use case for multiple active flow-fronts at the same time?)
+  - don't reflow if the original flow is still running? (are there valid use cases for multiple active flow-fronts at the same time?
+It is safe so long as [submit numbers](#submit-number) are handled properly... if one front catches up with another, tasks won't spawn on top of another with the same ID)

 *Retrigging a non-bottleneck task will cause a stalled reflow* without manual intervention, because previous-flow outputs are not automatically available